Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 ![alt text][image15]

-Once again the ROI is problematic.
-It is too deep and when the road bends later in the video, the perspective image results are terrible.
-The perspective transform is extremely noisy outside the right lane.
+Here it is possible to see that the ROI is slightly problematic.
+In later images when the road turns sharply, the perspective image only picks up a small portion of lane line with much added noise.
+If the width of the ROI is increased, the tree and ground coverage cause havoc in the warped binary image.

 ![alt text][image16]

-The histogram is not exactly correct, but with the sliding windows method should pick up the lane base.
+The histogram is very close to correct, and the margin around the previous curve should pick up the lane base.

 ![alt text][image17]

-The windows quickly detect the lane lines, but are soon led astray by the noise in the warped image.
+The windows quickly detect the lane lines.
+The left lane correclty identifies the entire lane line through the shadows.
+The right lane line gets drawn to the right by the noise in the top right corner.

 ![alt text][image18]

-The final image clearly shows that the detected depth is too long.
+The final image shows a good detection of the lanes.

 ![alt text][image19]

+## Future Improvements

+It is evident that creating a pipeline using these computer vision methods to satisfy all road conditions is close to impossible.
+The value of machine learning to learn road conditions and generalize a model is probably the best way to make an solution that can be used in self driving cars.